webgriffe/SyliusAkeneoPlugin/README.md

 In the `akeneo_attribute_code` option you have to set the code of the **Akeneo price attribute** where you store your products prices.
 Then they will be imported into Sylius for channels whose base currency is the same as the price currency on Akeneo.

-If you also manage the original price on Akeneo, you can import it using the same channel price value manager.
+If you also manage the original price on Akeneo, you can import it using the same channel price value handler.
 Add the `sylius_property_path` option to the configuration and specify which price you are importing: price (default) or original_price.
 As above use the `akeneo_attribute_code` option to specify the code of the **Akeneo original price attribute** where you store your products original prices.

 ```yaml